 If your kids love to dive, then by all means, go with a longer and deeper pool.
 If you love to do laps for exercise, get a pool with a designated swim lane and no benches or stairs that can get in the way.
 The resulting pool should be at least 35’ or longer.
 A small pool is just fine if all you’re going to be doing is relaxing.

 Let’s break it down a bit more:

 Volleyball pool: This should be a rectangular pool 16×36 with a deep end no deeper than five feet.
 Don’t go any smaller than 14×28.
-It would be ideal if the five-foot depth was in the middle of the pool, with a V bottom design.
-Just be aware that the pool won’t be much use for anything other than this sport.
+It would be ideal if the five-foot depth was in the middle of the pool, with a V-bottom design.
+Just be aware that the pool won’t be of much use for anything other than this sport.

 Lap Pool: The best pool for kicks and spins is one that is about 30 to 40 feet long.
 Choose a pool with a clearly defined swim lane with no steps or benches that can obstruct your lap routine.
 If all you’re really looking for is a touch and turn, you just need a 30-foot pool.

 Swimming in Place: Try a jet system pool that offers resistance to your movements for the best workout possible.